lmstewart88/python-actions-lab/README.md

 ### Task 1 - Create the Bicep file
 First we need to create the bicep file that will define our infrastructure.

-Above the list of files, using the Add file drop-down, click Create new file.
+Above the list of files on this page, use the Add file drop-down and click Create new file.

 ![alt text](/images/create_new_file.png "Create new file")